2022 Michigan Proposal 3: Fundraising

 Reproductive Freedom for All has received $44 million, mostly from groups such as the ACLU, Planned Parenthood, and NARAL and Sam Bankman-Fried.
 Meanwhile, the Citizens to Support MI Women and Children has raised almost $17 million from groups such as the Michigan Catholic Conference and Right to Life of Michigan.
 Both committees have spent millions of dollars on advertising, including on TV and digital ads.

 Polling

-Opinion polls over the past few months before the referendum have indicated significant majority support for the amendment.
-However, its popularity has waned since the backlash from the Dobbs decision first emerged.
+Opinion polls for the first few months before the referendum indicated significant majority support for the amendment.
+Its popularity waned from the initial summer backlash from the Dobbs decision, but nonetheless, the amendment had a clear lead in the polls throughout the campaign.